oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 # Authorization Initiation {#authorization-initiation}

 A client may wish to initiate an authorization flow by first prompting the user for their user identifier or other account information.
 The authorization challenge endpoint is a new endpoint to collect this login hint and direct the client with the next steps, whether that is to do an MFA flow, or perform an OAuth redirect-based flow.
-If the authorization server directs the client to complete the flow using a redirect-based authorization request in a browser, the client and authorization server SHOULD follow applicable best current practices for native apps (e.g., RFC 8252 and its successors) for redirect URI selection and external user-agent usage.
+If the authorization server directs the client to complete the flow using a redirect-based authorization request in a browser, the client and authorization server SHOULD follow applicable best current practices for native apps (e.g., {{RFC8252}} and its successors) for redirect URI selection and external user-agent usage.

 In order to preserve the security of this specification, the Authorization Server MUST verify the "first-partyness" of the client before continuing with the authentication flow.
 Please see {{first-party-applications}} for additional considerations.